-- 1. mRPAS requirements -mRPAS do not require an RPAS operators' certificate however are regulated under CAR 900.06 and part VI of the CAR.
+- 1. mRPAS requirements mRPAS do not require an RPAS operators' certificate however are regulated under CAR 900.06 and part VI of the CAR.
 Except for Advertised Events, there are no MAAC or CAR age restrictions on mRPAS flight. - 2.
 RPAS Pilot CAR requirements.
-All RPAS pilots using this site must have Basic RPAS certification.
-All RPAS pilots requiring above 400 ft agl require TC Advanced Pilot certification. - 3.
+All RPAS pilots using this site must have Basic RPAS certification. - 3.
 Club/Site/Event requirements.
-All pilots must have met club minimum club training requirements. - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.
+This site recommends all mRPAS/RPAS Pilots have MAAC Wings, however its use is not mandatory.
+There are no other qualification requirements for other modelling categories. - 4.
+MAAC Add-on requirements RPAS pilots operating over 400'agl or operating RPAS weighing more than 25kg must comply with the MAAC/SFOC pilot requirements listed in the add on.